vesan/herkko/README.md

 * Open the site in the browser and see that it loads.
 * Stay alert for a while for exceptions.
 * Inform the client if it is needed (Basecamp, email, SMS...)

+### console

+Open rails console for the application.

 ## Contributing